Q. Which table do I use to calculate my Solo 401k Plan RMD?

 For existing and prospective clients, we will calculate your RMD and prepare form 1099-R, the form used for reporting distributions including RMDs from Solo 401ks at no extra cost.
 Please e-mail us at firstname.lastname@example.org if you would like us to calculate your RMD.

-Yes you can still contribute to a solo 401k and the contributions are tax-deductible if applied as pretax contributions even once you are required to commence RMDs.
-This contribution exception is not afforded to IRAs but is to solo 401k plans.
+Good question, and yes you can still contribute to the solo 401k plan and the contributions would be tax-deductible if made to the pretax solo 401k account.
+In other words, you can still make solo 401k contributions based on your net self-employment income even though you are also required to take RMDs.
+This contribution exception is not afforded to IRAs once you are required to take RMDs.

 Lastly, visit our following blogs for more information on RMDs, and Form 1099-R reporting.